adsarwate/advising-notes/WritingTips.md

 * If using "use" works where you wanted to write "utilize", then use "use" instead.
 * "upto" should be "up to"

+### Images, tables, and whatnot

+#### Graphics

+Some tips for graphics in general.

+* **Use vector graphic formats** (this will be PDF usually) and not bitmaps (PNG, JPEG, GIF, etc.).
+Vector formats look good after rescaling whereas bitmaps can look ugly and pixelated.
+* **Do not mess with the aspect ratio** of an image.
+That is, when you include an image, you can scale the height or the width but not both.
+Doing both leads to ugly squished or stretched images.

+#### Plots

+Some tips for plots and other data visualizations:

+* Use a [color palette](https://matplotlib.org/stable/users/explain/colors/colormaps.html) that is friendly for color-blind people.
+* Make sure lines are thick enough to be seen.
+Use different line formats (dashed, dotted, etc.) to help distinguish between them.
+* Don't crowd too many curves/plots into one figure.
+Think about what idea/story you are trying to convey.
+It might take a few figures but each one can tell a piece of it.
+* Add a legend to your figures.
+* Use informative captions.
+Some readers just look at the figures first before reading the rest of the paper.
+* If the axes are integer valued (e.g. number of data points) then do not use labels on the axis with fractions.
+That is, make the axis labels 1, 2, 3,... instead of 0.0, 1.0, 2.0,...

+#### Tables

+* Use the ``booktabs`` [package in LaTeX](http://ctan.org/pkg/booktabs).
+The package should already be loaded with your LaTeX distribution.
+There are some [basic examples](https://granthos.com/learn/tables) you can find online.
+* Read [these slides](https://people.inf.ethz.ch/markusp/teaching/guides/guide-tables.pdf) to see what nice tables look like.
+* You can also [get very fancy](https://tex.stackexchange.com/questions/112343/beautiful-table-samples) if you want (but probably useful mostly for talks if you use LaTeX for talks).

 ### Editing